Inheritance law in ancient Rome: Testamentary succession

 The will had to name an heir.
 In addition to this, it could name a legal guardian (tutor) for underage children, manumit slaves, and leave legacies to third parties.

 Early methods of testament

-The earliest forms of Roman will were made at an assembly of the people called the comitia calata ("summoned assembly") which was held twice a year.
-Soldiers could also make a will before they went into battle, called a in procinctu ("with togas girded up").
+The earliest form of Roman will was made at an assembly of the people called the comitia calata ("summoned assembly") which was held twice a year.
+Soldiers could also make a will before they went into battle, called an in procinctu ("with togas girded up").
 Both of these methods had ceased to be used by the Late Republic.